AndrewBresee/Gratitude/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

-  Many studies show that writing something you are greatful for a day increase overall happiness and helps retain good memories.
+  Many studies show that writing something you are grateful for a day increase overall happiness and helps retain good memories.
 But keeping a journal takes time, and is easy to forget.
 "Gratitudes" makes this easy.
 "Gratitudes" makes writing short tidbits simple and fun.
 All of your gratitudes are stored securely, so you can look through them at anytime and reexperience your fond memories.

 ## Problem ##
   > Describe the problem your product solves.